hlrs-fcg/spada_fcg_fork/irspec/spatial.md

 Some asynchronous statements cannot make progress until some event occurs.
 It is guaranteed that if there exists a statement that can make progress, at least one of them will make progress.
-There is no guarantee of fairness.
+There is no guarantee of fairness, that is, concurrents statements may be executed in any respective order and may be preempted at any time.
-Failure to guarantee completion regardless of progress order constitutes a **deadlock**.
+Failure to guarantee completion regardless of progress order of concurrent operations constitutes a **deadlock**.

 For example, each iteration of a `foreach` waits until receiving a data element.
 An `await` statement waits until a completion triggers.